Timothy Woods

 • Low immune system — If you’re sick often, it’s a sign your zinc is low.
 Low zinc results in a low immune system [7].

-• Brittle nails — If you have weak and brittle nails, it’s another sign you don’t have enough protein, especially the meat kind.
+• Brittle nails — If you have weak and brittle nails, it’s another sign you don’t have enough protein, especially meat.
 Vegans and vegetarians commonly suffer from brittle nails.

-• Muscle pain — If your muscles are hurting, especially if you’re an athlete, it means you’re craving meat.
+• Muscle pain — If your muscles are hurting, especially if you’re an athlete, you’re craving meat.
 You should fuel up after a workout to keep the muscles strong.

 • Heavy periods — Heavy periods leave you deficient in iron.
 If you struggle during that time of the month, try eating some meat.